eps90/req2cmd-bundle/README.md

 ### Custom controller

-Of course, you can use your own controller, with standard parameter, `_controller`.
+Of course, you can use your own controller, with standard `_controller` parameter.
 The listener from this bundle won't override this param if it's alreade defined.

 ### Deserialize a command

-Probably you won't need this but if your command is complex and uses custom nested types, default Symfony Serializer won't have no clue how to deserialize a request to your command.
+If your command is complex and uses some nested types, default Symfony Serializer probably won't be able to deserialize a request to your command.

-This bundle comes with denormalizer which looks up for `DeserializableCommandInterface` implementations and calls a named constructor on it.
+This bundle comes with a denormalizer which looks up for `DeserializableCommandInterface` implementations and calls the `fromArray` constructor on it.

-The only requirement is to provide (somehow) a requested format before this listener is fired.
-This can be done wih already available bundles.
-I hope it'll be available soon here as well.

 ```php
 <?php